Interested in downloading one of our Water Conservation Tips flyers? Click here: Water Conservation Tips Flyer

 - Turn off the faucet while brushing your teeth and shaving.

-- Adjust watering schedule for each season.
+- Adjust your watering schedule for each season.
 In fall, unless it’s very hot outside, you can reduce your watering time by half.
 By December, you can turn off your irrigation system completely.

 - Check sprinkler heads, valves and drip emitters once a month.
 Make sure heads are aimed correctly (no matter how much you water it, concrete will not grow).